linas/i370-bigfoot/docker/i370-bigfoot/scripts/examples/README.md

   segment at address zero, so that it will be first, upon creation of the bootable image.

-* `Makefile`: A makefile to compiler the above two into an i370 ELF executable.
+* `Makefile`: A makefile to compile the above three into an i370 ELF executable.

 * `elf-stripper.c`: Hercules cannot natively IPL ELF code.
-This is a tool that create a "raw" bootable binary from an ELF executable.
+This is a tool that creates a "raw" bootable binary from an ELF executable.
-  It strips of the ELF headers, so that the binary starts at the beginning of the `.text` segment.
+  It strips of the ELF headers, so that the binary starts at the beginning of the `.text` section.
 As long as the first 8 bytes of the binary contain a (short-format) PSW, the binary will be bootable by Hercules.

+Note that the program runs in ''real addressing mode'' (because no page tables or TLB's are set up) and in supervistor mode (so all privileged instructions are available.)
+There is no C library, and so no `printf`s or anything else.
+No exception handlers are installed, so it'll all crash if you get an interrupt.
+That's why this is called a "kernel-demo": its the environment that OS kernels boot into.

 ## Running
 Steps to running the demo: